 Mapshaper lets you count points in polygons, and record that number in polygon attributes using

-Make sure your polygons (not points) layer is active by selecting it from the dropdown menu.
+Make sure polygons (not points) are the active layer from selecting it from the dropdown menu.

 count()function, like this: